How To Grow Nasturtium Flowers In Containers

 This dwarf variety is compact and bushy, and it matures in 55-65 days, making it a beautiful addition to any garden bed or container.

-Fiery Festival Nasturtium
+5. Fiery Festival Nasturtium

-This cultivar is so much joy to look at because of the vibrant red blooms with their dazzling yellow centers and the bright green leaves; it makes me happy simply looking at it!
+It makes me happy simply looking at it!
 This trailing, low-growing cultivar enjoys whole light and can grow to 60 inches in length, making it suitable for use as a ground cover or hanging baskets.

-Orchid Flame Nasturtium
+6. Orchid Flame Nasturtium

+With a mature height of 12 inches, ‘Orchid Flame' has a bushy, mounding habit.
 The lovely 2-inch bicolored flowers, golden yellow with brilliant crimson splashes, change colour throughout the season, eventually turning utterly red in late summer.

 ‘Orchid Flame' is a lovely addition to beds and borders, but it's also great in containers on the patio, where the vibrant colours can be appreciated.
 For the most outstanding results, plant in full sun.

-Peach Melba Nasturtium
+7. Peach Melba Nasturtium

-It's easy to see how this cultivar got its moniker.
+It's easy to see how this cultivar got its name.
 The dainty, delicate blossoms are a lovely creamy yellow colour with vivid crimson centers, which reminds me of the inside of a clingstone peach right away.

 This heritage is ideal for life in a garden bed or a container because it is compact and bushy.
 I particularly adore its leaf, which has a subtle blue-gray tint that is both attractive and distinctive.